Here Rex Nutting argues that the Fed will not taper QE any time soon because their targets are further away now than when QE3 began.

 And just maybe Rex, the Fed is smart enough to know that pure bond buying is not the ultimate answer to getting the inflation to take.
 I mean, do you see the lunacy of your statement when juxtaposed against the premise of the entire article and indeed the point you are trying to make?

 QE is obviously not working, so the Fed has to keep on promoting QE.

 Ah, WTF?
 Just maybe the game is in transition and the next phase will feature that free money that the banks have ingested being marked up (by higher long term interest rates) and finally sent out into the economy.
 At least that makes some sort of sense.
-‘Keep doing what you are doing because it isn’t working’ makes no sense whatsoever.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
+‘Keep doing what you are doing because it isn’t working’ makes no sense whatsoever.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
+Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
+Oh, and follow @BiiwiiNFTRH.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade